IceMetalPunk/Sniders/Readme.txt

 TODO:
 0) Add a check for work ticket totals < 0 (NOT ALLOWED).
 	a.
 Negative values can only be for credits, not charges.

 1) Invoice changes:
 	a.
 Include opening balance
 	b.
 Include adjusted charges (lost items, etc.) with work tickets and consolidate them into "previous invoice" totals
 	c.
 Include payments and other adjusted credits on invoices in a separate section and DO NOT consolidate them into "previous invoice" totals
 	d.
 Only include charges (with discount) and "previous invoice" totals in the total invoice amount
 	e.
 Show a "total balance" at the bottom, which includes the invoice's total minus the listed payments and credits

 3) End-of-week cycle
 	a.
+Batch create all invoices that haven't been invoiced yet
+	b.
 Process invoices into accounts receivable table
-	b.
+	c.
 Print a summary of all (nonzero) account balances
-	c.
+	d.
 Update the customer table to have the closing

 4) End-of-month cycle
 	a.
 Print a summary of all customers' nonzero balances for the month
 	b.
 For each customer, print a statement
 		i.
-The statement should list all invoice totals for the month and their opening and closing balance --> Later...
+The statement should list all invoice totals for the month and their opening and closing balance

+--> Later...

 5) Ticket Lookups

 6) Customer Maintenance
 	a.
 Add new customers
 	b.
 Change customer information